cdapio/cdap/cdap-docs/developers-manual/source/getting-started/building-apps.rst

 After confirmation, the application will be deleted.

-From the Standalone CDAP SDK directory, you can also use the Command Line Interface:
+From the CDAP Local Sandbox home directory, you can also use the Command Line Interface:

 .. tabbed-parsed-literal::